APA Style: Why & What

 if she/he so desired.
 The most common

-way journals (including TEEM) ensure that this happens is to require a
+that this happens is to require a particular "style" or

-APA style happens to be the style
+"format" for references to be in, and APA style happens to be the style

 most common in education journals.
-APA stands for the American Psychological Association, and
+APA stands for the American Psychological Association, and its

-Manual of the American Psychological Association (2009).
+the Publication Manual of the American Psychological Association (2019).

 The great majority of references in a typical